sfc-gh-gcharriere/workshops/cortex_analyst/SESSION_2_CORTEX_ANALYST.md

 **How to Add a Verified Query:**

 1. In the Semantic View builder, navigate to the **Playground** tab
-2. Enter the question: "daily cumulative expenses in december 2023"
+2. Enter the question: "Sales revenue for product categories sold in Europe in 2024 & YoY % Growth"
 3. Click the **Run** button to generate and execute the query
 4. Review the generated SQL and results
 5. Click the **+ Verified Query** button